Completing Section 2, Employer Review and Attestation

 The employer or authorized representative must:

-- Ensure that any document your employee presents is original and on the Lists of Acceptable Documents or is an acceptable receipt.
+- Ensure that any document your employee presents from the Lists of Acceptable Documents is original (except that certified copies of birth certificates are acceptable) or is an acceptable receipt.

-- Physically examine each document to determine if it reasonably appears to be genuine and to relate to your employee presenting it.
+- Examine each document to determine if it reasonably appears to be genuine and relates to your employee presenting it.
+Employers must physically examine documents, except, employers that participate in E-Verify may use an alternative procedure authorized by the Secretary of DHS to remotely examine documents.
 If you determine the document does not reasonably appear to be genuine and relate to your employee, allow your employee to present other documentation from the Lists of Acceptable Documents.

 - Enter the date your employee began or will begin work for pay.